viridIT/vSMTP/ROADMAP.md

 >Release candidate versions should not be used for production purpose.

+More details about installation, scripting language and supported features can be found in the project wiki pages. https://github.com/viridIT/vSMTP/wiki
+Register to your community, ask questions and get in-depth answers at https://www.viridit.com/community-forum/

 For the enhanced edition roadmap, please feel free to contact us at <https://www.viridit.com/contact/>.

 ## Release Candidate 1